gpg-rs/libgcrypt/README.md

 Version 1.5.0 or greater of libgcrypt is required to use this wrapper.
 Some features may require a more recent version.

-The libgcrypt-sys crate requires the libgcrypt-config binary to be executable in order to build the crate.
-The path to this binary can be set using the environment variable LIBGCRYPT_CONFIG.
+The libgcrypt-sys crate will attempt to find the library by parsing the output of `libgcrypt-config`.
+The path to the library and its header files can also be configured by setting the environment variables `LIBGCRYPT_LIB` and `LIBGCRYPT_INCLUDE_DIR` before building the crate.
 A working installation of gcc is also required.

 The required libraries and binaries can be installed by running:

 #### Debian / Ubuntu
 ```shell
 $ sudo apt-get install libgcrypt11-dev